WRLA

 WRLA (1490 AM) is a radio station broadcasting a classic hits format.
-Licensed to West Point, Georgia, United States, the station is currently owned by Tiger Communications, Inc. and features programming from ABC Radio.
+Licensed to West Point, Georgia, United States, the station is currently owned by Tiger Communications, Inc. and features programming from Westwood One.

 History

 The station went on the air as WDWZ on March 8, 1996.
 On December 6, 2002, the station changed its call sign to the current WRLA.